eugenio-santos/cloudnativemicro/draft.md

 * Providing service discovery and load balancing;
 * Define security measures through the services.

-As mentioned before, and it's never enough to rembember that, you don't need to go right away to this architecture, you should first go simple with a monolith, prioritizing the modules definition and then it will be easier to implement them with microservices if its use brings any benefit to the final product.

 Apart from the microservices, in xgeeks we follow some principles to ensure that distributed teams can contribute to the system independently by following three main principles:

 1. Code design